 “What if your business or brand is excited to learn how social contributes to something such as customer acquisition?” says Holman Skinner of Extreme Consulting.
 “Maybe you want to know how effective social media is at driving email subscriptions.
 There are conversion funnel reports that can show you just how influential social media is in making these conversions happen.
 To set up conversion funnels in Google Analytics, you can use the Goals section and connect any type of conversion event, regardless of whether it contains a dollar amount.”

 James Nuttall of The London School of Make-Up adds, “Use the ‘Goals’ section to connect any type of conversion, no matter whether it has a monetary sum included or not.
 The funnel can then be accessed by going to the ‘Conversions’ section and discover the paths people took to converting, initially discovering your site from a Google search before making a purchase via social media.
-This tool makes it incredibly easy to attribute the total of revenue you have made directly thanks to social media.”
+This tool and insights from this marketing dashboard software makes it incredibly easy to attribute the total of revenue you have made directly thanks to social media.”

 “Think of it this way: how much is that one action on your site worth to you?” says Rachel Moore of Really Social.
 “Now, think of what portion of that dollar value is the onramp from a social media interaction to get them to that end outcome.
 That’s your goal value, and you can assign that value to every time a website visitor completes an action on your site because they arrived from social media.
 If a specific channel isn’t converting as much as the others, it’s far easier to reduce or eliminate that channel from your use when you see it in dollars and sense on the screen.”